Don Atwater, Internet Games Chairman

 After degrees in Economics and Human Resources at the University of Wisconsin, I relocated to California with PG&E in 1983.
 I held Human Resources positions in Fresno, Moss Landing, and San Francisco during my six years with PG&E. My HR career continued in the Bay Area with high tech and biotech companies.
 Leadership roles at these companies enabled me to work globally with regular trips to Europe for business and pleasure.
 My working career concluded with several project consulting roles primarily with PG&E.

 Since my retirement in 2014, I have become a Planning Commissioner for the city of Pleasant Hill.
 My familiarity with local zoning regulations, development plans, and property rights has increased exponentially.
 Joining SIR Branch 8 was a natural as I enjoy golf, reading, and many of the activities offered by our branch.
-Currently, I am chairman of SIRs at the Games, and look forward to becoming one of the directors of our branch in 2017.

 My wife, Kay, and I have been married for 31 years.
 We enjoy Cassie, our Pembroke Welsh Corgi, and are both quite active in our community.
 In retirement, we look forward to travelling, reading, and lots of quality time at our home in Pleasant Hill.
-We are hopeful that SIR Branch 8 will be part of this picture for a long time to come.
+We are hopeful that SIR Branch 8 will be part of this picture for a long time to co

 I became a member of SIR in January, 1997 not realizing what a sharp group of men I had joined.
 The previous and present members have revealed such accomplishments that it is humbling to realize that an average person can make it to retirement also.